pymor/pymor/docs/source/technical_overview.rst

 Non-linear problems or such with no affine |Parameter| dependence require additional techniques such as :mod:`empirical interpolation <pymor.algorithms.ei>`.

-If you want to further dive into the inner workings of pyMOR, we highly recommend to study the source code of :class:`~pymor.reductors.basic.GenericRBReductor` and to step through calls of this method with a Python debugger, such as `ipdb <https://pypi.python.org/pypi/ipdb>`_.
+If you want to further dive into the inner workings of pyMOR, we recommend to study the source code of :class:`~pymor.reductors.basic.GenericRBReductor` and to step through calls of it's `reduce` method with a Python debugger, such as `ipdb <https://pypi.python.org/pypi/ipdb>`_.